RecursiveCarrot/readr-repo/README.md

 Once you are done, please test your tensorflow installation by going through the thensorflow [tutorial](https://www.tensorflow.org/get_started/mnist/beginners).

 ## Quick-start

+6. __EDIT__: You may have one additional step to do when to run root.
+You will need install the package at the following [link](https://packages.ubuntu.com/trusty/science/root-plugin-tree-treeviewer).

 1. Install `Oracle VirtualBox`.
 This program will allow you to emulate a virtual computer so that you can run multiple operating systems without needing to dual-boot.
    * [Linux instructions](https://www.virtualbox.org/wiki/Linux_Downloads)
    * [OSX installer](http://download.virtualbox.org/virtualbox/5.2.0/VirtualBox-5.2.0-118431-OSX.dmg)